holheartedly/holheartedly.github.io/_projects/05-IndicatorBase(FinalDesign).markdown

 ---
 layout: project
 name: Indicator Base (Final Design)
 description: A base to hold a cable connector as a pressure gage is used to measure specific points.
 This is the final design of the base.
-It was originally designed to be handheld but was later altered to be stationary.
+It was originally designed to be handheld but was later altered to be stationary...(Please click on picture for more detail)
 url: http://www.3dvia.com/content/EDA340E3F5C7D9EB/indicator-base-top
 image: /images/05IndicatorBaseFinal.jpg
 ---